php-fig/fig-standards/accepted/PSR-12-extended-coding-style-guide.md

 Code MUST follow all rules outlined in [PSR-1].

-The term 'StudlyCaps' in PSR-1 MUST be interpreted as PascalCase where the first letter of each word is capitalized including the very first letter.
+The term '*StudlyCaps*' in PSR-1 MUST be interpreted as *PascalCase* where the first letter of each word is capitalized including the very first letter.

 ### 2.2 Files